dr0l3/dr0l3.github.io/_posts/2023-06-04-simple-problems-solved-llm-style.md

 ```
 1. multiply the two rightmost digits
-2. output the rightmost digit and remember the the carry.
+2. output the rightmost digit and remember the carry.

 Move to the next digits and rinse repeat.
 ```